Do you see your future in dance? Are you ready to commit to an intensive programme of training? Are you aged 12-17?

 How to Apply

-We are looking for enthusiastic, creative young people between the ages of 13 and 16 years to apply for the 2018/2019 intake onto the Trinity Laban CAT programme in Spring 2018.
+We are looking for enthusiastic, creative young people between the ages of 12 and 17 years.
 No formal qualifications are needed.

 We welcome applicants with varying dance experience, gained in formal or informal settings.
 Applicants should be highly motivated, eager to develop new skills and ready for a long term commitment to an intensive programme of regular dance training.